If you've ever wanted to analyze your own health data, here's how.

 export.xml, you'll see most of the interesting data is contained in the attributes of

-Record elements.
 So let's make a small Python script to convert those attributes into JSON.

-Save the following in a file called
+Save the following to a file called

 import json import sys from xml.etree.ElementTree import iterparse for _, elem in iterparse(sys.argv): if elem.tag == "Record": print(json.dumps(elem.attrib))